 Hanoi Temple of Literature, which is called Văn Miếu Quốc Tử Giám in Vietnamese, is a unique relic and the first university in Vietnam, which encourages a good attitude toward learning for most Vietnamese people.

-The temple has values of history and culture, where many people and students come to pray for good luck in examinations and education.
+The temple has high values of history and culture, where plenty of students come to pray for good luck before important examinations.

-The Temple of Literature is situated in Dong Da District, Hanoi, in the connection of the four main streets including Nguyen Thai Hoc, Ton Duc Thang, Van Mieu, and Quoc Tu Giam.
+The Temple of Literature is located in Dong Da District, Hanoi, in the connection of the four main streets, including Nguyen Thai Hoc, Ton Duc Thang, Van Mieu, and Quoc Tu Giam.

-Many guests who go from Ho Guom (Sword Lake) can travel along Le Thai To Street, turn right to Trang Thi Street, to Cua Nam and Nguyen Khuyen Streets, then turn left to Van Mieu Street.
+If traveling from Sword Lake, you can travel along Le Thai To Street, turn right to Trang Thi Street, enter Cua Nam and Nguyen Khuyen Streets, and then turn left to Van Mieu Street.

-Please pay attention to avoid traffic violations, because there are plenty of one-way streets in Hanoi, especially around this area.
+Please pay attention to avoid breaking traffic rules when using cars or motorbikes, because there are many one-way streets in Hanoi, especially around this area!

-At present, visitors have to pay entrance tickets to visit Van Mieu Quoc Tu Giam.
+You have to pay for entrance tickets to visit Van Mieu Quoc Tu Giam.